-Certain directors and officers of the Company, Union Bank, Northern Neck Bank and King George Bank and members of their immediate families, and corporations, partnerships and other entities with which such persons are associated are customers of Union Bank, Northern Neck Bank and King George Bank.
-As such, these persons engaged in transactions with the Banks in the ordinary course of business during 1997, and will have additional transactions with the Banks in the future.
-All loans extended and commitments to lend by the Banks to such persons are made in the ordinary course of business upon substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unaffiliated persons and do not involve more than the normal risk of collectibility or present other unfavorable features.
+Certain directors and officers of the Company, Union Bank, Northern Neck Bank, King George Bank and Rappahannock Bank and members of their immediate families, and corporations, partnerships and other entities with which such persons are associated are customers of Union Bank, Northern Neck Bank and King George Bank and Rappahannock Bank.
+As such, these persons engaged in transactions with the banks in the ordinary course of business during 1998, and will have additional transactions with the banks in the future.
+All loans extended and commitments to lend by the banks to such persons are made in the ordinary course of business upon substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unaffiliated persons and do not involve more than the normal risk of collectibility or present other unfavorable features.

 Union Bank has engaged the law firm of Jarrell, Hicks and Sasser, of which Mr. Hicks is a principal, to perform certain legal services for Union Bank.
 Northern Neck Bank has engaged Mr. Ryland to perform certain legal services for Northern Neck Bank.
+Mr. Whittaker's construction company has built several branch buildings for Union Bank.